Our Approach to Research

 • Farmers who represent the social and biophysical diversity of their communities participate in the whole research process.

-• Research is rigorous, democratized, and useful, providing practical benefits to farmers as well as insights on biophysical and social variation.
+• Research is rigorous, democratized, and useful, providing practical benefits to farmers and insights into biophysical and social variation.

 • Networks foster collaboration and opportunities for learning and knowledge sharing.